jefftranter/6502/asm/BBCBasic/README.md

 This is a port of BBC Basic 2 to the Ohio Scientific C1P/Superboard 2 (and hopefully later, more machines).

-I started with a binary, disassembled it, and got it to assembled to the same bainry code with the CC65 cross-assembler.
+I started with a binary, disassembled it, and got it to assemble to the same binary code with the CC65 cross-assembler.
 Then, comments were added from the original source that was written as in-line assembler in BBC Basic.